-1.10 Postal Lock Installation
+1.6 Postal Lock Installation

 At some locations, such as gated communities, it will be necessary to provide access to the mail carrier so that they can deliver the mail.
 Mail carrier access will be provided by the installation of an Arrow Postal Lock.
 This is the same lock that the Post Office uses for gang mailboxes.
 These locks are not available to the public.
 The installer or the building owner/manager will have to call the Post Office and arrange for the installation of this lock into the telephone entry system.
-The 1802, 1803 and 1810 units are all pre-wired to accept the installation of the postal lock.